-- about the labour market, local, national and international employment opportunities - about employment sectors and types, and changing patterns of employment - to research, secure and take full advantage of any opportunities for work experience that are available - to develop their career identity, including values in relation to work, and how to maximise their chances when applying for education or employment opportunities
+To research, secure and take full advantage of any opportunities for work experience that are available.
+To develop their careers identity, including values in relation to work, and how to maximise their chances when applying for education or employment opportunities.